iotize-sas/Open-Projects/ThermosTap-demo/README.md

+# ThermosTap

 This project creates a connected temperature sensor that is used as a thermostat from a TapNLink module.
 The project uses TapNLink's embedded Java Virtual Machine (JVM) as the application processor.
 The JVM runs a simple Java program to drive the temperature sensor.

+## *** WARNING ***

+<p>THE THERMOSTAP IN THIS DESIGN CONNECTS DIRECTLY TO 220 VOLT MAINS POWER.</p>

+<p>Physical contact with any component of the design can cause electrocution resulting in serious INJURY, or DEATH.</p>

+<p>DO NOT reproduce this design without appropriate knowledge of, and protective measures for working with mains power.</p>

+<p>Disconnect power before handling the material or manipulating the connections.
+Ensure that material is properly grounded and isolated.
+Always work with another adult present in case of an emergency.</p>

 >> Note: Before starting, learn how TapNLink and the associated tools work in this [Getting Started](http://docs.iotize.com/GettingStarted/).